Bafy78/dithering-in-octahedral/assumptions.md

 The Risk: GPUs fetch memory in aligned blocks (typically 16, 32, or 64 bits).

 Target B (12-bit) leaves 4 bits empty in a 16-bit container.
-Unless you have a specific variable to pack into those 4 bits (e.g., a 4-bit Roughness or Metallic selector), you are saving zero memory bandwidth compared to the Baseline 16-bit RG8.
+Unless we have a specific variable to pack into those 4 bits (e.g., a 4-bit Roughness or Metallic selector), we are saving zero memory bandwidth compared to the Baseline 16-bit RG8.

-If you cannot pack useful data into those 4 bits, the only benefit is internal cache compression (delta color compression), which is hardware-specific and opaque.
+If we cannot pack useful data into those 4 bits, the only benefit is internal cache compression (delta color compression), which is hardware-specific and opaque.

 Verification Math: We must verify that a valid G-Buffer packing strategy exists for those 4 bits.
 Simulation: Can we fit perceptually decent Roughness into 4 bits (16 levels)?